 Touring The Eastern End Of Sheldon, Vermont

-This tour of Sheldon begins iat the intersection of Vermont Routes 78 & 105 and proceeds along the north side of the Missisquoi River to the Enosburg Falls town line.
+This tour of Sheldon begins at the intersection of Vermont Routes 78 & 105 and proceeds along the north side of the Missisquoi River to the Enosburg Falls town line.
+Separate devloped pages are linked to for ease of navigation.
 The map below clearly shows 105 traversing North Sheldon, South Franklin and into Enosburg.
 An alternative route along thte south side of the Missisquoi River proceeds from Shelon village past the Kane Road through East Sheldon and into Enosburg at Duffy Hill Road.
 That portion of Sheldon history may be explored on our East Sheldon page.

 In 1964 Phillip Bergerson built “Country Motel” at the intersection of Rte.
 105 & 78.